hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 ### By-call Triggers

 These triggers get executed only once the `CallTrigger(trigger_name)` instruction is executed.
 These can be useful if you want to achieve dynamic linkage between different smartcontract modules.
-Space is precious, so want to use as little of it as you can.
-So you follow the UNIX design philosophy, and instead of creating one large smartcontract, you create many smaller ones, and re-use as much logic as you can.
+Space is precious, so you want to use as little of it as you can.
+Thus, you follow the UNIX design philosophy, and instead of creating one large smartcontract, you create many smaller ones, and re-use as much logic as you can.

 ::: info